twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 ### Security detour
 - After some time away from the repo, we realized there were security considerations we needed to cover, so moving those into `docs/explorations.md` in the main repo

+### Continuing setup
+- Back from security detour
+- Informed/confirms that proxy + cookie is the simplest and easiest choice to move forward